Calle 45 (TransMilenio)

-The simple-station Calle 45 is part of the TransMilenio mass-transit system of Bogotá, Colombia, opened in year 2000.
+The simple-station Calle 45 - American School Way is part of the TransMilenio mass-transit system of Bogotá, Colombia, opened in year 2000.

 Location

 The station is located north of downtown Bogotá, specifically on Avenida Caracas, between Calles 42 and 45.

 History

 In 2000, phase one of the TransMilenio system was opened between Portal de la 80 and Tercer Milenio, including this station.

-The station is named Calle 45 because of its proximity to the street of that name.
+The station is named Calle 45 - American School Way because of its proximity to the street of that name.
 The service covers the demands of the students who attend the Universidad Distrital Francisco José de Caldas, Universidad Piloto and Universidad Javeriana.
 It also serves the neighborhoods of Palermo, Sucre, Santa Teresita, and Clinica Nueva.

 On March 9, 2012, protests lodged by mostly young children in groups of up to 200, blocked in several times and up to 3 hours in the trunk stations Caracas.
 The protests left destroyed and sacked this season of the system.